franklyT/kohai.js/README.md

 * HTML structure copying, e.g. from index and nested pages.

-Our root js is loaded into every html page in the head, to prevent pop-in.
+Our root compiled js is loaded into every html page in the head, to prevent pop-in.
 Our CSS is also loaded explicitly into the html file for the same reason.

 Components are loaded sequentially into an HTML page as follows: